Reviews You Can Rely On

 Credit: Natalie Kafader

 As you might expect, the price goes up significantly as cut capacity features increase, so while a huge double-bevel sliding compound miter saw may seem like the coolest thing out there, it may be worth your while to take a look at your upcoming projects and evaluate what kind of cut capacity you actually need.
 In addition to these features, you can choose between corded and cordless models.
-If you value portability, don't mind charge times, and prefer to skip the chore of cable management, then battery power is the way to go.
+If you value portability, don't mind waiting for a charge-up, and prefer to skip the chore of cable management, then battery-powered is the way to go.
 If you want maximum power and plan to have a stationary work setup, then a corded model will serve you well.

 saw - a good circular saw is irreplaceable in your collection of power...